wycomco/misty/README.md

 Since this is a pre-release with frequent updates, the binary has not yet been signed or notarized.
 To open the downloaded installer, please right-click the `.pkg` file and select 'Open'.

+See the [Changelog](./CHANGELOG.md) for details on version history and updates.

 ## Goals of this Script

 If a new update for any major version is found, it will be imported into the munki repo, creating the following installers: